apperside/cross-local-storage/README.md

 <p align="center">
+A small, typescript first, well tested, cross platform wrapper around react-native-async-storage/async-storage which works out of the on both the browser and react native

 Bootstrapped with https://www.npmjs.com/package/react-component-lib-boilerplate

-An opinionated wrapper to allow using localstorage api both on web and react native